Google says Microsoft is resisting flipping documents in antitrust battles | ExBulletin

 Google says Microsoft is resisting flipping documents in antitrust battles

-Google in the Washington (Reuters) Alphabet said it did not follow a subpoena to a judge who heard a judicial antitrust proceeding against an investigative and advertising giant, according to court filings held late Thursday.
-I asked Microsoft to force me to submit a document.
+Alphabet Google in Washington (Reuters) has asked a judge hearing a Judiciary anti-trust proceeding against an investigative and advertising giant to force Microsoft to submit a document for failing to comply with the subpoena.

-Google issued a subpoena to Microsoft [MSFT.O] According to the filing, he was looking for documentation on Microsoft’s Bing search engine and Internet Explorer and Edge over three months ago, but hasn’t received it.
+Google issued a subpoena to Microsoft [MSFT.O] More than three months ago, Filing said he was looking for documents about the Microsofts Bing search engine and its Internet Explorer and Edge, but didn’t receive them.

 According to Google, some documents may reveal whether Microsoft was actually limiting its competition with Google, or simply failed to compete well.

-Google’s search engine is by far the market leader, but Bing has a single-digit share.
+Google’s search engine is by far the market leader, with Bings’ share in the single digits.
 Google also has a browser Chrome.

-Microsoft also filed late Thursday that Google’s additional request would bring the total number of custodians with files that Microsoft had to search to 55.

-Google couldn’t provide a “specific reason” for why these additional files were needed, Microsoft added.
+Google couldn’t provide a specific reason why these additional files were needed, Microsoft added.

-Google said 19 of these additional custodians “are very likely to own relevant non-cumulative documents.”
+Google said 19 of these additional custodians were likely to own relevant non-cumulative documents.

-According to Google, these executives have been involved in incidents such as the development and distribution of Microsoft’s various search engines, Microsoft’s search advertising business, and Microsoft’s efforts to sell devices that offer more search access points beyond the Windows desktop.
-Have been involved in.
-I took up the core issue of.

-The Justice Department filed a proceeding against Google in October and launched federal and state antitrust proceedings against both Google and Facebook Inc. The federal proceedings against Google and the broader state proceedings have been integrated in preparation for the proceedings.

 (Report by Diane Bartz and Shubham Kalia)